Counseling psychology: Cultural variables

 Counseling psychologists are interested in how culture relates to help-seeking and counseling process and outcome.
-Standard surveys exploring the nature of counselling across cultures and various ethnic groups include Counseling Across Cultures by Paul B. Pedersen, Juris G. Draguns, Walter J. Lonner and Joseph E. Trimble, Handbook of Multicultural Counseling by Joseph G. Ponterotto, J. Manueal Casas, Lisa A. Suzuki and Charlene M. Alexander and Handbook of Culture, Therapy, and Healing by Uwe P. Gielen, Jefferson M. Fish and Juris G. Draguns.
-Janet E. Helms' racial identity model can be useful for understanding how the relationship and counseling process might be affected by the client's and counselor's racial identity.
+Standard surveys exploring the nature of counseling across cultures and various ethnic groups include Counseling Across Cultures by Paul B. Pedersen, Juris G. Draguns, Walter J. Lonner and Joseph E. Trimble, Handbook of Multicultural Counseling by Joseph G. Ponterotto, J. Manueal Casas, Lisa A. Suzuki and Charlene M. Alexander and Handbook of Culture, Therapy, and Healing by Uwe P. Gielen, Jefferson M. Fish and Juris G. Draguns.
+Janet E. Helms' racial identity model can be useful for understanding how the counseling relationship and counseling process might be affected by the client's and counselor's racial identities.
 Recent research suggests that clients who are Black are at risk for experiencing racial micro-aggression from counselors who are White.

+Research in cultural adaptation in counseling allows for counselors to develop better sensitivity to other cultures.
+This developing research can help develop the model of counseling practice in a way that is applicable throughout the world.
+Cultures are each unique in the way they impact mental health and one's view on mental health, varying in language, what stories are told and how mental stress is perceived.
+It is important for counseling psychologists to be aware of how the unique experiences of marginalized individuals impact their lives.

-Efficacy for working with clients who are lesbians, gay men, or bisexual might be related to therapist demographics, gender, sexual identity development, sexual orientation, and professional experience.
-Clients who have multiple oppressed identities might be especially at-risk for experiencing unhelpful situations with counselors, so counselors might need help with gaining expertise for working with clients who are transgender, lesbian, gay, bisexual, or transgender people of color, and other oppressed populations.
+The efficacy of treatment of clients who are lesbians, gay men, or bisexual might be related to therapist demographics, gender, sexual identity development, sexual orientation, and professional experience.
+Clients who are multiply oppressed might be especially likely to experience unhelpful situations with counselors, so counselors may require extra training before working with clients who are lesbian, gay, bisexual, or transgender people of color, and other clients from multiply oppressed populations.

 Gender role socialization can also present issues for clients and counselors.
-Implications for practice include being aware of stereotypes and biases about male and female identity, roles and behavior such as emotional expression.
-The APA guidelines for multicultural competence outline expectations for taking culture into account in practice and research.
+Implications for practice include the need for counseling psychologists to be aware of stereotypes and biases about male and female identity, roles and behavior, such as emotional expression.
+The APA guidelines for multicultural competence outline expectations for counseling psychologists to take culture into account in practice and research.